MAGIC SCHOOL

 THAT NIGHT

 My name is James T. Kirk.
 I'm a pilgrim.
-I'm camped off the road in steep and convoluted hills.
-I climb one, but no end's in sight.
-I hike all day, on paths as twisted as lawyers.
+I hike all day, on paths as twisted as lawyers, through steep and convoluted hills.
 Steep slopes all around, the left below, the right above.
-Never a level playing field.
+Climb up, look ahead.
+No end in sight.

 Near sunset, I reach the camp of a bandit king.
 Pilgrims carry nothing, so I'm safe enough.
 It has picnic tables and everything.
 He's sure of himself, righteous--waiting for the present order to collapse so he can step in.
 There are other such leaders in these hills.
 Lots!
 Each is sure he'll rule.